So2Nik/sonik-overlay/README.md

 # sonik Gentoo overlay

-This is an overlay for ferdi and freetube.
+This is an unofficial overlay for ferdi, freetube and haruna video player among a few other things.

 ## Adding the overlay